yared-nebiat/Kaltera/README.md

 - Endless number of levels
 - Keeps track of progress and scores

+## Requirements

+- Download and save 'AbyssinicaSIL-Regular.ttf' in the same folder.
+- It can be found at https://fonts.google.com/specimen/Abyssinica+SIL

 ## Usage
 Run game from command line with
 'python main.py'